WELCOME TO BLUE DOG DANCE AND PERFORMING ARTS

 Comfortable street or dancewear that is easy to move in.
 Mary Jane style tap shoes for Tap Level 1, Oxford style tap shoes for Tap Level 2 and up.

 Leotard with jazz pants, leggings, capris or dance shorts with tights.
 Form-fitting long camisole or tank top optional with teacher approval.
-Tan jazz shoes.
+Jazz shoes.
 Hair pulled up and off face and neck.

 Leotard, leggings, jazz pants, capris or shorts with tights.
 Lyrical Shoes.
 Hair pulled up and off face and neck.